Dimensional reduction in quantum spin-1/2 system on a 1/7-depleted triangular lattice

 \section{Summary and Discussion}

 We examined the ground state and finite temperature magnetic properties of the spin-1/2 maple-leaf lattice, which is the 1/7-depleted triangular lattice with spatially modified interaction strength.
 Although the maple-leaf lattice structure with five independent exchange interactions may seem rather complicated, the intrinsic nature of the model can be understood by considering the Ising model and examining the nature of the low energy states.
-We find that the degree of frustration is seemingly weakened from the triangular lattice by the depletion which divides the originally highly degenerate UUD/DDU states to few manifolds of states with relatively smaller degeneracies, but this degeneracy is still large enough to contribute to a finite residual entropy.
-By varying the exchange interactions systematically, the degree of frustration measured by the constraint parameter shows that the frustration is not much different from that of the triangular lattice and may become comparably strong depending on the choices of parameters.
+We find that the degree of frustration is seemingly weakened from the triangular lattice by the depletion; the originally highly degenerate UUD/DDU states are divided into few manifolds of states with relatively smaller degeneracies.
+However, this degeneracy is still large enough to contribute to a finite residual entropy.
+By varying the exchange interactions systematically, we examined the degree of frustration measured by the constraint parameter.
+The frustration is not much different from that of the triangular lattice and may become comparably strong depending on the choices of parameters.

 The ground state of the maple-leaf lattice Heisenberg model turned out to be a possibly translational-symmetry-broken stripe state.
 This state emerges from order-by-disorder.
-Starting from the lowest UUD/DDU manifold of states in the Ising limit, introducing the quantum fluctuation which is the spin-exchange term, mixes these low energy states.
-By a careful analysis of the configuration of spins, we found that the stripe-pattern UUD/DDU state gains the quantum fluctuation energy the most and is selected as a ground state.
+Starting from the lowest UUD/DDU manifold of states in the Ising limit, the quantum fluctuations in the spin-exchange term mix them.
+Based on the analysis of spin patterns, we found that the stripe-pattern UUD/DDU state gains the quantum fluctuation energy the most and is selected as a ground state.